 When you choose headphones with all of these features, you’ll have everything you need for non-stop listening during your travels.
 You’ll also minimize the hassles involved with packing your headphones, unpacking them, and taking calls on the go.

 What you won’t have, though, are the perfect headphones for workplace listening or creative exercises.
 Thankfully, there’s another set of cans for that.

 Maybe you’re writing emails.
 Or maybe you’re crunching numbers.
 If you’re so fortunate, maybe you’re creating something beautiful on your computer or at your desk.
-Whatever the case, you need a set of headphones that helps you tune out the world and focus on your work.
+Whatever the case, you need a headset that helps you tune out the world and focus on your work.

 You need a set of workplace headphones – quality workplace headphones with great sound.

 Portability isn’t a major factor since these headphones will live on your desk or inside a drawer.
 Instead, you’re going for over-ear or on-ear headphones designed for maximum comfort.
 In particular, you should be on the lookout for:

 Earpads are one of the first things people think about when it comes to headphone comfort, but they aren’t the only comfort-related feature that should concern you.
 To be sure, ear pads are important.
 Many of the best audio equipment makers use sheepskin ear pads in their headphones, and it really makes a difference!
 But you should pay attention to adjustability, too.
 Can you adjust the headphones to fit your head without causing discomfort during long sessions?
 Not all headphones fit everyone the same way, so try to determine how well a given set of headphones will feel after a long listening session.